 - For extra topping, if you going to use topping for whole cake ball wait for 2-3 minutes so chocolate can get just a bit dry then crush the topping in your food processor, toss it on your work area and roll the ball on top of the topping of your choice, place in the container with the lid.

 - If you just going to use topping on top of the ball, brush the top of already dried chocolate cake ball with more chocolate and sprinkle the topping on top.

-Usually in these balls Cream cheese frosting is used, but I am not huge fan when it comes into the cake balls so I used my favorite spread, nutella.
+Usually, in these balls, Cream cheese frosting is used, but I am not a huge fan when it comes into the cake balls so I used my favorite spread, Nutella.

-The taste is incredible…they melts in your mouth and two are really enough and plenty for one serving!
-Eat responsibly!
+The taste is incredible...they melt in your mouth and two are really enough and plenty for one serving!
+Eat Responsibly!